tautme/country-levels/data_license.md

 The US County shapes and FIPS codes are from the [US Census Bureau](https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html).

-Brazilian municipality data was generated using [IBGE's geo data](http://www.ibge.gov.br/).
+Brazilian municipality data and IBGE codes are from [IBGE](http://www.ibge.gov.br/) - Brazilian Institute of Geography and Statistics.